 - Green Heron Engineering RT-21 Az/El Rotator Controller

 - FUNCube Pro+ SDR Dongle (not visible above)

 - Transmit/Receive Relay System to enable dual-receivers/decoders (not visible above)

-We’ll explain each of these components as well as the supporting shack infrastructure that we are using for EME below.
+We’ll explain each of these components and the supporting shack infrastructure we are using for EME below.